Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Introduction

 \end{thm}

-Our statement is actually a bit more precise: except very few cases, we can replace the constant $25/8$ by $3$ or even by $121/41$ if $q\bQ(X)\geq 4$.
-We refer the reader to Theorem \ref{cor.lowerboundfor3folds} and Remark \ref{rem.rarecase} for the precise statement.
+Our statement is actually a bit more precise: Except very few cases, we can replace the constant $25/8$ by $3$, or even by $121/41$ if the Fano index of $X$ is at least $4$ (see \S\,\ref{sub.fanoindex} for the definition of Fano index).
+We refer the reader to Theorem \ref{thm.lowerboundfor3folds} and Remark \ref{rem.rarecase} for the precise statement.